What is a Skin Cancer?

-Skin cancer falls into three basic categories: basal cell carcinoma, squamous cell carcinoma and melanoma.
+Skin cancers falls into three basic cancer types: basal cell carcinoma, squamous cell carcinoma and melanoma.
 Understanding which type of skin cancer you have will better determine your course of treatment.
 Treating precancerous skin lesions is also part of a comprehensive skin cancer treatment plan.

-Once an actinic keratosis is identified, there are many treatment options, including topical medications and Photodynamic Therapy (PDT).
+Once an actinic keratosis is identified, there are many treatment options, including topical medications such as Efudex, Carac, and more comprehensive treatments such as Photodynamic Therapy (PDT).
 Dr. Green will determine the severity of your lesions and choose the best method of treatment for your skin.

 Squamous Cell Carcinoma

-Squamous Cell Carcinoma is the second most common skin cancer with 700,000 new cases diagnosed each year.
-People who have a fair skin tone or who are out in the sun for long periods of the day have a higher chance of developing Squamous Cell Carcinoma during their lifetime.
-Recurrent use of tanning beds also puts one at risk to develop Squamous Cell Carcinoma; individuals that use tanning beds are 2.5 times more likely to develop Squamous Cell Carcinoma than individuals that don’t use tanning beds.
+According to the American Cancer Society Squamous Cell Carcinoma (SCC) is the second most common skin cancer with 700,000 new cases diagnosed each year.
+People who have fair skin tone or who exposed to the sun for long periods of time have a higher chance of developing squamous cell skin cancers during their lifetime.
+Recurrent use of tanning beds also puts one at risk for developing squamous cell cancers.
+Individuals who use tanning beds are 2.5 times more likely to develop squamous cell carcinomas than individuals that do not use tanning beds.

-Various pre-cancers or pre-cancerous growths, such as the Human Papillomavirus (HPV), may evolve into Squamous Cell Carcinoma.
-If left untreated, Squamous Cell Carcinoma may spread to other organs and become deadly.
-Approximately 2,500 deaths a year are caused by untreated Squamous Cell Carcinomas.
-Early detection is important, and once identified, Squamous Cell Carcinoma is treatable.
-Dr. Green uses various methods to treat Squamous Cell Carcinomas including excisional surgery, electrodessication and Moh’s surgery.
+Various pre-cancers or pre-cancerous growths, such as the Human Papillomavirus (HPV), may evolve into squamous cell carcinomas.
+If left untreated, squamous cell carcinoma may spread to other organs and become deadly.
+Approximately 2,500 deaths each year are caused by untreated squamous cell carcinomas.
+Early detection is important, since once identified, squamous cell carcinoma is entirely treatable.
+Dr. Green recommends various methods to treat squamous cell carcinomas including excisions, electrodessication and Moh’s surgery.